telerik/kendo-ui-core/docs/knowledge-base/mvc-missing-glyphs.md

 ## Solution

+When a new project is created or updated using the Project Configuration Wizard, all of the files should be placed automatically in the correct folders.
+If the CDN option is disabled, the themes and the font icons will be added to the project.
+The font icons are requested internally within the theme files and they are loaded from the "fonts/glyph" folder, which should be placed in the same main folder where the theme files are.

 To make the Web Font Icons available, either:

 * Include the missing files in the `fonts/glyphs` folder.
 These files are located in the [Kendo UI `.zip` file](https://www.telerik.com/account/product-download?product=KENDOUICOMPLETE), or